orisai/scheduler/docs/README.md

 Well, you are right.
 But do they manage everything needed?
 By not using crontab directly you loose several features that library has to replicate:

-- locking - each job should run only once at a time
 - parallelism - jobs should run in parallel and start in time even if one or more run for a long time
-- failure protection - if one job fails, the failure should be logged and the other jobs should still be executed
+- [failure protection](#handling-errors) - if one job fails, the failure should be logged and the other jobs should still be executed
-- cron expressions - library has to parse and properly evaluate cron expression to determine whether job should be run
+- [cron expressions](#execution-time) - library has to parse and properly evaluate cron expression to determine whether job should be run

 Orisai Scheduler solves all of these problems.

 On top of that you get:

+- [locking](#locks-and-job-overlapping) - each job should run only once at a time, without overlapping
+- [before/after job events](#events) for accessing job status
-- overview of all jobs, including estimated times of previous and next runs and whether job is currently running
+- [overview of all jobs](#list-command), including estimated time of next run and whether job is currently running
-- heatmap for load-balancing your jobs
-- before/after job events for customizations
+- running jobs either [once](#run-command) or [periodically](#worker-command) during development

 ## Quick start